 ON1, the Multipurpose Hub Solution

 ON1’s roots are in plug-ins offering versatility, interoperability and efficiency.
-So it makes sense they would lead the charge to combine this with a useful hub that combines a browser with optional cataloging, fast powerful processing for tasks previously relegated to plug-ins, special effects and textures, a myriad of presets, customizable workspaces, numerous tools for versatile and accurate masking (perhaps my favorite part), and all for an entry price of $96 or $80 for an upgrade (with code JW17ON1).
-There is no subscription required.
+So it makes sense they would lead the charge to combine this with a useful hub that combines a browser with optional cataloging, fast powerful processing for tasks previously relegated to plug-ins, special effects and textures, a myriad of presets, customizable workspaces, numerous tools for versatile and accurate masking (perhaps my favorite part), and all for a current special of $80 or 64 for an upgrade (with code JW17ON1).
+Even at regular price it’s only $96/$80 respectively (with code JW17ON1) There is no subscription required.

 My Top 7 reasons Photo Raw 2018 rocks

 Photo Raw 2017 has already shown us a convenient and fairly quick browser that eliminates the need to import to a catalog but still has some filter and search abilities.
 You can also catalog/index folders if you want and this will extend your searching capabilities to search across all indexed folders.

 I normally don’t include correspondence from companies but I thought this quote was relevant.
 I received it in an email from ON1 as I was writing this review: “Looking ahead we are investing heavily in DAM… (as well as a few other tricks we aren’t quite ready to share publicly).”
 For those who don’t know “DAM” is an acronym of digital asset management, meaning managing your images.